Iamshola/Project-2/readme.md

 ```

 ### Wins and Blockers

-Wins:
+#### Wins:

-I like the final look of the project.
-I believe its clean, well designed
+I like the final appearance of the project particularly how tidy and easy to navigate it is.
+Additionally, for my first group project I believe Alexis and I got on very well and helped each other patch up some of our grey areas from the teaching aspect of the module.

-Blockers:
+#### Blockers:
-We should have understood our API better to decide which features we'd like to include in our App.
+One  downfall we had as a group, was not understanding our API fully and the features we could implement.
+As a result, we lost time trying to access data we couldn't thus not being able to add more complex features as seen on most websites.

 ### Future features
-   More filters such as filter by ingredients such as 'does their drink contain sprite, vodka and lemon'.
+I would love to add more filters such as filter by ingredients which allows the user to ask the following style of question 'Does the drink contain sprite, vodka and lemon?'.
+This can be achieved by selecting multiple radio buttons and manipulating the GET request to the API.

 ### What you have learned (tech & soft skills)